Kelly Clarkson Shares The Big Surprise She Woke Up To: ‘It’s May In Montana’

-Most of the U.S. may be gearing up for the summer, but the same can’t be said for Kelly Clarkson as she continues to ride out the coronavirus pandemic in Montana.
-The Voice coach took to Twitter on March 15 to share a pretty big surprise she woke up to that morning, as she revealed that instead of starting her day with some bright sunshine for spring, she was instead greeted by a “winter wonderland.”
+Most of the U.S. may be gearing up for summer, but the same can’t be said for Kelly Clarkson as she continues to ride out the coronavirus pandemic in Montana.
+The Voice coach took to Twitter on May 15 to share the pretty big surprise she woke up to that morning, as she revealed that instead of starting her day with some bright sunshine for spring, she was instead greeted by a “winter wonderland.”

-Kelly shared a 12-second long video with her 12.3 million followers on the social media site which showed her as she drove through a snow storm in the northern state.
+Kelly shared a 13-second long video with her 12.3 million followers on the social media site which showed her as she drove through a snowstorm in the northern state.

-As Kelly made the trip with a gray marl winter hat on her dashboard, she talked fans through her surprise of waking up to see such wintery weather towards the end of spring.
+As Kelly made the trip with a gray winter hat on her dashboard, she talked fans through her surprise of waking up to see such wintry weather toward the end of spring.

 Woke up to a winter wonderland here in Montana! pic.twitter.com/KKPlacp85J